Intermediate Literary/Classical Chinese

 That will depend on your level, but probably a few hours per lesson.
 The course is structured like a university Classical Chinese course for non-natives, so that should give you a guideline as to how much time you'll need.

-We'll do 1-2 live videos per week (a combination of lecture and Q&A), and I'll also have "office hours" once a week on Zoom, so you can pop in and ask questions if you'd like.
-There will also be a discussion forum, so if you can't make it to the office hours, you can still get your questions answered.
+There are 2-3 videos per lesson (a combination of lecture and Q&A).You'll also get access to regular "office hours" on Zoom, so you can pop in and ask questions if you'd like.
+There's also a discussion forum, so if you can't make it to the office hours, you can still get your questions answered.

 Will I need anything (apps, etc.) in order to take the course?